alan-oliv/unstable-thought-diffusion/a-devs-eudaimonia/README.md

 This archetype is often characterized by a strong sense of self-importance and a desire for recognition and success, and for that, they may hold knowledge exclusively for themselves.

-They often are less interested in collaborating and tend to be highly competitive instead, viewing themselves as the ultimate authority on a subject showing a lack of wisdom.
+They often are less interested in collaborating and tend to be highly competitive instead, viewing themselves as the ultimate authority on a subject showing lack of wisdom.
 They do not recognize their limitations and instead exalt themselves with overconfidence.

 <h2>The "impostor"</h2>